 Welcome to The Show Starter!
-If you’re interested in launching a show that sounds great and sticks around, you’re in the right place!
+I’m Rich (by name only).
+If you’re interested in starting a podcast or you’ve already launched but could use some help, you’re in the right place.

-Some of my top values include freedom, helping others, making a difference, and being dope.
-I’m able to achieve all these things through podcasting, which is why I love it so much.
+Some of my top values include freedom, helping others and making a difference.
+I’m able to achieve all these through podcasting, hence the show and this site.

 Something needed to change.
 Podcasting was the answer.

-Podcasting is an intimate (in a non-horizontal way) medium.
-People literally put you in their ears.
+Podcasting is an intimate medium.
+People (almost) literally put you in their heads.
 They can hear your tone, inflection and personality in a way that’s not possible in writing.
-I knew I’d be able to deliver the same content more creatively and authentically.
+I knew podcasting would allow me to deliver the same content more creatively and authentically.